 Not ideal conditions – although Chablis all things being otherwise equal should cope better with the hot summer.

-William Fever is one of the very best producers in the region with large holdings, and they have – also in 2015 – managed to secure a healthy harvest and make some surprisingly balanced and lovely wines.
+William Fevre is one of the very best producers in the region with large holdings, and they have – also in 2015 – managed to secure a healthy harvest and make some surprisingly balanced and lovely wines.

-William Favre produces both negociant wines and Domaine wines … and it was interesting to taste some from both categories, to match these against each other.
+William Fevre produces both negociant wines and Domaine wines … and it was interesting to taste some from both categories, to match these against each other.
 It would indeed be my hypothesis that the Domaine wines are the better wines – but lets see.

 After the 2015 tasting we tasted a few 2014s – in my view a true benchmark vintage, and a vintage that stylewise is quite a contrast to the generous and rich 2015s.